josekarvalho/dspace-input-forms-openaire4/README.md

-# dspace-input-forms-openaire4
+# Dspace Input-forms for Openaire Guidelines 4.0
-Input Forms for DSpace Repository Software to comply with OpenAIRE Publications Guidelines 4.0
+Input Forms for DSpace Repository Software to comply with OpenAIRE Publications Guidelines 4.0 considering the repository hosting service from RCAAP Project.

 The draft of OpenAIRE Guidelines 4.0 is here: http://openaire-guidelines-for-literature-repository-managers.readthedocs.io/en/latest/index.html